OmarAshraf-02/HttpServer/README.md

 ```sh
 curl -v http://localhost:4221/
 ```
-This will return a `200 Success` Response
+This will return a `200 Success` response

 #### `GET /unsupported`